c3se/alvis-intro/tutorial/part4/README.md

 continously produces a checkpoint at the end of every epoch (`save_freq` can also take an integer to save at the end of <int> many batches).
 The `save_weights_only=True` only saves the model weights and not the entire model (SaveModel-format).
-We must remenber to add the callback to the `callbacks` parameter in `model.fit()`.
+We must remember to add the callback to the `callbacks` parameter in `model.fit()`.
 As this is an example to illustrate checkpointing we run with verbosity (`verbose=1`) in the calls to `model.fit()` and `ModelCheckpoint`, for long-running production training this might not be